Queens of the Court: TJC netters capture national tennis title

 In matches played at the Mesa Tennis Center at Gene Autry Park, TJC compiled 49 points to achieve the national championship, the 20th in program history and the 63rd overall crown in Tyler Junior College history.

 "This was a special group of girls," TJC coach Dash Connell said.
 "They did not take for granted the opportunity to play.
-They are able to be able to compete.
+They were excited to be able to compete.

-"It is a great feeling; Especially after not getting to play last year and these team came together in a short period of time."
+"It is a great feeling — especially after not getting to play last year.
+This team came together in a short period of time."

 Hillsborough (Florida) was second with 44 points, followed by Cowley (Kansas) (35), St. Petersburg (Florida) 34 and Seward (Kansas) (27).